Danish England

 The Anglo-Saxon Chronicle, though it refers to Ulf and Swedes, does not place Olaf Haraldsson at the Holy River.
 It does, instead, link one Eilaf (Eglaf ) with Ulf.
 It is possible that this is the result of a copyists slip, and that Olaf was meant.

 However, the very garbled material found in the Supplement to the Jómsvíkinga Saga preserved in the late-14th century Flateyjarbók, names Ulf Thorgilsson’s brother Eilaf (and, additionally, this Eilaf is equated with the Eilaf who participated in Thorkell the Tall’s invasion of England in 1009).
 Certainly, one of Cnut’s earls in England was called Eilaf – he appears in the witness-lists of charters from 1018 to 1024.
 In three of these (S980, S981 and S984 – the only extant charters to feature Ulf) his name follows that of Ulf (in fact, it is almost certain that S981 is a forgery, and the other two are dubious, but it does not necessarily follow that the witness-lists are total fabrications – they might well be culled from, no longer extant, genuine charters), and in Thorney Liber Vitae (London, British Library, Additional MS 40,000) Eilaf and Ulf are identified as brothers.
 A single charter (S1424) associates Earl Eilaf (Aglaf comes) with Gloucestershire,[*] which makes it pretty certain that he is the same Eilaf who, as reported by Welsh annals, devastated Dyfed (south-west Wales) and ruined Menevia (St Davids) in 1022.
 A passage (§40), seemingly inserted during the 12th century, into a Latin ‘Life’ of St Cadog originally composed, by Lifris of Llancarfan, c.1090, suggests that Eilaf raided south-east Wales as he was passing through: “a certain sheriff [vicecomes] of the English, very strong in troops, called by the name Eilaf, came to Morgannwg with a large company of followers to plunder and devastate.”
 The attempts of his men (“a horde of plunderers, Danes and English”) to steal the shrine of St Cadog acquire legendary trappings.
 Reported only by the Brut y Tywysogion, Eilaf is said to have “fled into Germania” after Cnut’s death.
-Since, in the same annal, Cnut is described as “king of England, and Denmark, and Germania”, by Germania, Norway is probably meant.[*]
+In the same annal, Cnut is described as “king of England, and Denmark, and Germania”, so by Germania Norway is probably meant.

 Aliatair Campbell* thinks it “most probably right” that Eglaf, in the Anglo-Saxon Chronicle, is a scribal mistake for Olaf: “Such a slip might very easily be made by a copyist owing to the fact that Úlfr [Ulf] was very closely associated with Eilífr [Eilaf] in England”.
 On the other hand, Frank Stenton** writes: “For reasons which are quite unknown they [Olaf and Anund] were joined by Ulf, the regent of Denmark, and by Eilaf, Ulf’s brother, whom Cnut had made an earl in England.”
-If it was, indeed, Ulf’s brother who opposed Cnut at the Holy River, he clearly made his peace with the king, and managed to avoid his brother’s fate.
+If it was, indeed, Ulf’s brother who opposed Cnut at the Holy River, he evidently made his peace with the king, and managed to avoid his brother’s fate.

-* Encomium Emmae Reginae (1949), Appendix III.
+* Encomium Emmae Reginae (1949), Appendix III (p.86).

-** Anglo-Saxon England, Third Edition (1971), Chapter 12.
+** Anglo-Saxon England Third Edition (1971), Chapter 12 (p.403).

-Be it known to you, therefore, that returning by the same way that I went, I am now going to Denmark, through the advice of all the Danes, to make peace and firm treaty with those nations who were desirous, had it been possible for them, to deprive me both of life and of kingdom; this, however, they were not able to perform, since God, who by his kindness preserves me in my kingdom and in my honour, and destroys the power of all my adversaries, has brought their strength to nought.
+Be it known to you, therefore, that returning by the same way that I went, I am now going to Denmark, through the advice of all the Danes, to make peace and firm treaty with those nations who were desirous, had it been possible for them, to deprive me both of life and of sovereignty: this, however, they were not able to perform, since God, who by his kindness preserves me in my kingdom and in my honour, and destroys the power of all my adversaries, has brought their strength to nought.

 Moreover, when I have established peace with the surrounding nations, and put all our kingdom here in the east in tranquil order, so that there shall be no fear of war or enmity on any side, I intend coming to England as early in the summer as I shall be able to get my fleet prepared.

-(§§13–14.
+§§13–14.
 Florence of Worcester s.a.
-1031; William of Malmesbury GR II §183)
+1031.
+William of Malmesbury GR II §183

 cnut09